tencentyun/intlcloud-documents/product_new/安全产品中心/BGP 高防包/常见问题/封堵相关问题_intl_en.md

-## What do I do if the IP protected by Anti-DDoS Pro is blocked?
+## What should I do if the IP protected by Anti-DDoS Pro is blocked?
-If the elastic protection bandwidth of the Anti-DDoS Pro instance in use is not adjusted to the highest, you can change the bandwidth in **Anti-DDoS Console** to improve the elastic protection capability against larger attack traffic.
+If the elastic protection bandwidth of the Anti-DDoS Pro instance in use is not adjusted to the highest, you can increase the bandwidth in Anti-DDoS Pro Console to improve the elastic protection capability against attacks of larger traffic.
+In addition, you have three times each day to [unblock the IP by yourself](https://intl.cloud.tencent.com/document/product/1029/31758).

-## Why is my IP blocked when under attack?
+## Why is my IP blocked?
-Tencent Cloud reduces the cost by sharing the infrastructure, with one public IP being shared among all users.
-When a large traffic attack occurs, the entire Tencent Cloud network may be affected, in addition to the attacked servers.
-To protect other servers and to ensure the network stability, we need to block the attacked server IP.
+Tencent Cloud reduces costs of using clouds by sharing the infrastructure, with one public IP shared among all users.
+When a large traffic attack occurs, the entire Tencent Cloud network may be affected, not only the target servers.
+To protect other users and ensure network stability, we have to block the target server IP.

-## Why do you charge for Anti-DDoS Advanced traffic?
+## Why isn’t anti-DDoS service always free?
-DDoS attacks have negative effects on not only the targets but also the entire cloud network, affecting other non-attacked users in the cloud as well.
-Moreover, building the anti-DDoS system costs high, including the cleansing cost and the bandwidth cost.
-Specifically, the largest expense is bandwidth and it is calculated based on the total traffic.
-No difference exists between normal traffic and attack traffic in terms of the bandwidth cost.
+DDoS attacks not only threaten the targets but also the entire cloud network, affecting non-attacked Tencent Cloud users as well.
+Also, DDoS protection incurs high costs, including cleansing costs and bandwidth costs, in which bandwidth costs the most.
+Bandwidth costs are calculated based on the total amount of traffic; there is no difference between costs incurred by normal traffic and attack traffic.
-Therefore, although Tencent Cloud can afford limited free DDoS Basic service for all users, we have to block inbound public network traffic of the attacked servers when the attack traffic exceeds the free quota.
+Therefore, Tencent Cloud provides Anti-DDoS Basic service free of charge for all users.
+But once the attack traffic exceeds the free quota, we will have to block the attacked IP from all public network access.

-## Why can't my IP be unblocked immediately after the attack ends?
+## Why can't my IP be unblocked immediately?
-A DDoS attack usually does not stop immediately after the IP blocking and the attack duration is uncertain.
-Tencent Cloud security team sets the default blocking period based on big data analysis.
+A DDoS attack usually does not stop immediately after the target IP is blocked and the attack duration varies.
+Tencent Cloud security team sets the default blocking duration based on big data analysis.
-Because the IP blocking takes effect in the carrier's network, Tencent Cloud is unable to monitor whether the attack traffic flow has been stopped.
+Since IP blocking takes effect in ISPs’ network, Tencent Cloud will be unable to monitor whether the attack traffic has stopped after the attacked public IP is blocked.
 If the IP is recovered but the attack is still going on, the IP will be blocked again.
-A gap exists between the recovery and the re-blocking that the attack traffic can take the advantage of directly entering the Tencent Cloud's basic network, resulting in negative effects on other cloud users.
-In addition, the IP blocking is a service Tencent Cloud purchases from carriers with limited numbers of the unblocking and blocking frequency.
+During the gap between the IP being recovered and blocked again, Tencent Cloud's basic network will be exposed to the attack traffic, which may affect other users in Tencent Cloud.
+In addition, IP blocking is a service offered by ISPs with limitations on the total number of times and the frequency of unblocking.

 ## How can I unblock the IP earlier in case of an emergency?
-Starting or upgrading the elastic protection capability and adjusting the elastic protection to the maximum value will allow for earlier automatic unblocking.
+1. If you enable elastic protection or raise the elastic protection capability to the maximum, your IP will be unblocked earlier automatically.
+2. You have three times each day to [unblock the IP by yourself](https://intl.cloud.tencent.com/document/product/1029/31758).

 ## Why is there a limit on the number of self-unblocking?
 What are the limitations?
 Tencent Cloud pays carriers for blocking attacked IPs, and carriers impose limits on the time and frequency of unblocking.
 Only **three** chances of self-unblocking are provided for users with Anti-DDoS Pro every day.
 The system resets the self-unblocking chances daily at midnight.
 Unused chances cannot be accumulated to the following day.

 ## How do I connect to a blocked server?
-If data migration or other operations are required, you may use either of the following methods to connect to the blocked server:
+If you need to perform operations such as data migration, you may use either of the following methods to connect to the blocked server:
 - Connect to the blocked server using the private IP through another CVM in the same region.
-- In [CVM Console](https://console.cloud.tencent.com/cvm), click **Login** in the line of the blocked server to connect through browser VNC.
+- In [CVM Console](https://console.cloud.tencent.com/cvm), click **Log In** in the row of the blocked server, and connect using the VNC method.

-## How can I prevent the IP from being blocked?
+## How can I prevent my IP from being blocked?
-When you [purchase Anti-DDoS Pro](https://intl.cloud.tencent.com/document/product/1029/31748), you can choose an appropriate base protection bandwidth or enable elastic protection at the same time based on the historical attack traffic data to ensure that the maximum protection bandwidth exceeds the attack bandwidth.
+When you [purchase Anti-DDoS Pro](https://intl.cloud.tencent.com/document/product/1029/31748), you can set an appropriate base protection bandwidth or enable elastic protection based on the historical attack traffic data to ensure that the bandwidth of most attacks is lower than the maximum protection bandwidth.

-## How can I prevent my anti-DDoS IP from being blocked again?
+## How can I prevent my IP from being blocked again?
-You are advised to upgrade the elastic protection bandwidth to improve the defense capability.
-Enabling the elastic protection can protect you from large traffic attacks.
-In addition, the elastic protection is charged flexibly by day on demand, reducing your security cost effectively.
+It is recommended to increase the elastic protection bandwidth to improve the defense capability.
+Enabling elastic protection can help you defend against large traffic attacks.
+In addition, elastic protection is pay-as-you-go, which can help you save costs.